2. Tutorial

 tile_height = 40

-tile_data(data, tiles_path, buffer, tile_width, tile_height, dtype_bool = True)
+tile_data(img_path, tiles_path, buffer, tile_width, tile_height, dtype_bool = True)

 Warning

 If tiles are outputing as blank images set dtype_bool = True in the tile_data function.
 This is a bug and we are working on fixing it.
+Avoid supplying crown polygons otherwise the function will run as if it is tiling for training.

 To download a pre-trained model from the model_garden you can run wget on the package repo